urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 <a name="assumptions"></a>

-We can convert our surveys into mathematical equations by creating 'detection histories'.
+We can convert surveys into mathematical equations by creating 'detection histories'.
 These typically are formed as tables of '0's (no detection) and '1's (detection) where rows indicate sites and columns indicate repeate vistis.
 For example:

 <p float="center">
   <img src="./plots/det_hist.png" alt="Figure of two detection histories along with their mathematical counterparts" width="700" height="auto" />